London Tipton: The Suite Life on Deck

-They ended up having four puppies: Maddie's (Scruffy), London's (Prince Percival Percimmon Du Loc), Esteban's (Maria Consuela Margarita Fransesca DeCielo), and Moseby's unnamed puppy, it is unknown if Mr. Moseby's puppy is a boy or girl.
-Apparently Ivana is aware of London's lack of intellect, stating, when London thought she liked the Pomeranian Duke, "you also think one and one is four", although it isn't surprising that Ivana is smarter than London.
-In "Footlooser", Esteban said "She's making you give her Shih Tzu a shiatsu" even though Ivana is a Pomeranian.
-She is often seen in the first season, but not as much in the later seasons.
-In "Poor Little Rich Girl", Ivana is unseen but Zack and Cody said they took her to Doggy Day Care.
-Ivana returns in "The Kidney of the Sea" on The Suite Life on Deck being dropped in by a helicopter and helps clear Zack's name after being blamed for stealing the kidney of the sea.
-In the episode "The Defiant Ones", she is mentioned.
-It is possible that she was named after former Czech fashion model and businesswoman Ivana Trump.

 Reception

 The show's breakout character, London has garnered much media recognition, and Song's performance received widespread acclaim from critics and audiences.
 Song became a household name after The Suite Life of Zack & Cody debuted in 2005.
 In an April 2009 andPOP.com article, they stated that as London Tipton "Song is the One to Steal the Spotlight" on the Disney Channel.
 They said: "If you ever watched an episode of 'The Suite Life with Zack & Cody' you should realize that show is watchable because of one character: London Tipton.
 Brenda plays the ditzy spoiled hotel heiress London (yup, an allusion to Paris Hilton) and, if I could say so myself, she does quite an excellent job doing so."
 While commenting on Song, MSN's 2009 cover story of the series states, "Song is one of the main reasons why the "Suite Life" franchise remains one of the most successful and highly rated series in the Disney stable."
 In a 2009 article, People magazine described the character as a "melodramatic high-seas diva."
 AllMovie described Song as a "charming and appealing personality, even when playing a shallow airhead".